courteuny/courteuny.github.io/about.md

 - ***Bachelor of Language and Technology** in language and technology*

-# Experiences - Translation and Interpretation
+# Translation and Interpretation Experience

 ***Sep 2019***